 9.)
 Royal Palm State Park

 Royal Palm State Park was established in 1916 and is totally stunning to visit when in the Everglades.

 Also, just outside the remit of the park, you’ve got Everglades Alligator Farm for their epic airboat rides and tours through the glades.

-Afterwards, head on over to Schnebly Redland’s Winery for their delicious varieties and tasting sessions they offer.
+Afterwards, head on over to Schnebly Redland’s Winery for the delicious varieties and tasting sessions they offer.
 Yum!